 Bill Cunningham, whose company Pulp 2.0 Press is publishing the TALES OF FRANKENSTEIN GRAPHIC NOVEL, TALES OF FRANKENSTEIN: THE BOOK OF THE MOVIE, plus several other print items soon to be announced here, has started his own store for selling merchandise related to the movie (see our own Pecosborn store for details).
 Don Glut just had a very rewarding editing session on the “Book of the Movie,” which looks fantastic.
 Bill has done an excellent job designing this book.

-This news just in from publisher Bill Cunningham of Pulp 2.0 Press: “TALES OF FRANKENSTEIN: THE BOOK OF THE MOVIE print proof has arrived.
+This from publisher Bill Cunningham of Pulp 2.0 Press: “TALES OF FRANKENSTEIN: THE BOOK OF THE MOVIE print proof has arrived.
 Now I have to review it with Donald F. Glut and pick the nits.”